 - The number of places on the ITT may vary from year to year.

-- Applicants should have undertaken at least three weeks paid or voluntary work experience in schools in the phase you wish to teach.
+- Applicants should have considerable experience working/volunteering in schools in the phase you wish to teach.

 What is involved?